Spacejnk/TriviaGame/README.md

-# TriviaGame
+# Trivia Game

 * > Totally Trivial Trivia
-> You have 4 questions to answer based on some of the United States history and it independence.
+* > You have 4 questions to answer based on some of the United States history and it independence.

 [Trivia Game Link](https://spacejnk.github.io/TriviaGame/)